thejasvibr/bat_beamshapes/docs/source/index.rst

 piston in a closed circular baffle, etc.).

-While there are many sound emission models in the literature, there aren't that many (AFAIK, any?) openly available computational implementations. `bat_beamshapes` covers this gap by providing a set of models where you can generate predictions by providing the relevant parameters through a function call.
+While there are many sound emission models in the literature, there aren't that many (AFAIK, any?) openly available computational implementations. `beamshapes` covers this gap by providing a set of models where you can generate predictions by providing the relevant parameters through a function call.

+Also, check out a general introduction to the concepts of the package :doc:`here <general_intro>`.

 Models implemented
 ~~~~~~~~~~~~~~~~~~